Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Abstract

 \section{Abstract}

 Fourier Neural Operators (FNOs) excel on tasks using functional data, such as those originating from partial differential equations.
 Such characteristics render them an effective approach for simulating the time evolution of quantum wavefunctions, which is a computationally challenging, yet coveted task for understanding quantum systems.
 In this manuscript, we use FNOs to model the evolution of random quantum spin systems, so chosen due to their representative quantum dynamics and minimal symmetry.
 We explore two distinct FNO architectures and examine their performance for learning and predicting time evolution using both random and low-energy input states.
+We find that standard neural networks in fixed dimensions, such as U-Net, exhibit limited ability to extrapolate beyond the training time interval, whereas FNOs reliably capture the underlying time-evolution operator and generalize effectively to unseen times.
 Additionally, we apply FNOs to a compact set of Hamiltonian observables ($\sim\text{poly}(n)$) instead of the entire $2^n$ quantum wavefunction, which greatly reduces the size of our inputs and outputs and, consequently, the requisite dimensions of the resulting FNOs.
 Moreover, this Hamiltonian observable-based method demonstrates that FNOs can effectively distill information from high-dimensional spaces into lower-dimensional spaces.
+Using this approach, we perform numerical experiments on a 20-qubit system and extrapolate Hamiltonian observables to twice the training time with a relative error of $5.8\%$.
+Notably, relative to numerical time-evolution methods, FNO achieves an inference speedup of approximately $10^{4}\times$ for 20-qubit systems, underscoring its computational efficiency at larger system sizes.
 The extrapolation of Hamiltonian observables to times later than those used in training is of particular interest, as this stands to fundamentally increase the simulatability of quantum systems past both the coherence times of contemporary quantum architectures and the circuit-depths of tractable tensor networks.

 Simulating the dynamics of quantum systems has been a long-standing goal for the scientific community, underpinning Feynman's initial proposition of quantum computing~\cite{feynman2018simulating,zalka1998efficient,lloyd1996universal}.
 Learning and predicting the behavior of intricate quantum spin systems presents a significant challenge due to their inherent superpolynomial time complexity \cite{georgescu2014quantum}.
 Controllable quantum systems, such as quantum simulators or other quantum computers, represent a promising pathway for simulating complex quantum systems, as they share similar dynamics and large Hilbert spaces \cite{daley2022practical,altman2021quantum,ebadi2021quantum,tacchino2020quantum,trivedi2024quantum,king2024computational}.
 However, current quantum computing technologies face significant limitations \cite{schlosshauer2019quantum}.
 In the present Noisy Intermediate-Scale Quantum (NISQ) era, quantum computers are restricted to a limited number of qubits and substantial error rates due to decoherence and operational imperfections \cite{preskill2018quantum,fellous2021limitations}.
 These coherence and scalability issues constrain the capacity of quantum computers to simulate large and complicated spin systems, particularly over long timescales.
 As a result, achieving substantial and accurate results in the simulation of these systems remains elusive.